stormchaserroleplaying/stormchaserRPG/Talents/Gunslinger/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 20 Character Points<br>**Prerequisite:** Grit and 6 other Gunslinger Talents
-Once per turn when you miss with an attack roll, you can spend 1 grit point to add your Wisdom modifier to the roll, potentially turning the miss into a hit.
+Once per turn when you miss with an attack roll, you can spend 1 grit point to add your Grit modifier to the roll, potentially turning the miss into a hit.

 ### Bad Medicine II